-The South Branch special meeting will be held on \\\\\, \\\\, 1999, at \\\\\\ a.m. local time at the offices of South Branch at 310 North Main Street, Moorefield, West Virginia 26836.
+The South Branch special meeting will be held on Wednesday, December 15, 1999, at 11:00 a.m. local time at the offices of South Branch at the M. A. Bean Building, 401 Central Avenue, Moorefield, West Virginia 26836.

 There are two purposes for the South Branch special meeting.
 The first purpose of the South Branch special meeting is to vote upon the issuance of stock in connection with the Merger.
-The second purpose of the South Branch special meeting is to vote upon an amendment to South Branch's Articles of Incorporation to change South Branch's name to "Summit Financial Group, Inc."
+The second purpose of the South Branch special meeting is to vote upon an amendment to South Branch's Articles of Incorporation to change South

+Branch's name to "Summit Financial Group, Inc."